U.S. exempts local baseball league from Venezuela sanctions: document

-MARACAIBO/CARACAS (Reuters) - The U.S. Treasury Department has created an exemption from its Venezuela-related sanctions allowing for transactions with the country’s local baseball league, according to a Treasury document seen by Reuters on Tuesday.
+MARACAIBO, Venezuela (Reuters) - The U.S. Treasury Department has created an exemption from its Venezuela-related sanctions allowing for transactions with the country’s local baseball league, according to a Treasury document seen by Reuters on Tuesday.

 The move paves the way for players under contract with Major League Baseball (MLB) teams or their minor league affiliates to participate in the Venezuelan league, known as the LVBP.
 MLB had previously barred its players from taking part, pending U.S. government authorization.